isomerpages/moe-ast/_professional-learning/For Allied Educators.md

 permalink: /professional-learning/for-aeds/
 description: ""
 ---
 ### Professional Development for Allied Educators

-**Allied Educators**

-The Allied Educator Scheme was implemented with effect from 1 Jan 2009.
-Allied Educators (AEDs) are part of the school team who work closely with the teachers to ensure the holistic development of our students.
-The different groups of AEDs and job functions are as follows in Table 1 below.
+The Allied Educator Scheme was implemented with effect from 1 Jan 2009.&nbsp;&nbsp;Allied Educators (AEDs) are part of the school team who work closely with the teachers to ensure the holistic development of our students.&nbsp;&nbsp;The different groups of AEDs and job functions are as follows in&nbsp;Table 1&nbsp;below.

 Table 1: Groups and Job Functions of AEDs